jrief/django-formset/docs/source/collection-fields.rst

 .. _JSONDecoder: https://docs.python.org/3/library/json.html#json.JSONDecoder

 .. note:: After submission, the accordion item configuration is stored in the database.
 Therefore,
-	after reloading this page, the same images and captions will reappear.
+	after reloading this page, the same headings and body texts will reappear.